 Our three sources of data for retractions are RetractionWatch.com, CrossRef's Crossmark service and PubMed's data.
+Together these account for over 50,000 retractions with the Third Iron data set!

 Users who click through to view a retracted article from one of our services (or who directly look one up in LibKey.io) will see an alternate version of our LibKey Format Chooser landing page noting the retraction and providing some additional details: